Donor Registration Terms

 You will not be paid for participating as a potential donor, nor will you be paid if you donate.
 You will not be charged for any expenses resulting from further testing to identify you as the best available donor or for the collection of your bone marrow or peripheral blood stem cells.

-DKMS has put procedures in place to keep each potential donor’s personal information and donor status private and confidential.
+DKMS US (40 Fulton St., New York, NY, 10038) and the DKMS Group gGmbH (Kressbach 1, 72072 Tübingen, Germany) are partly individually and partly jointly responsible and have put procedures in place to keep your personal information and donor status private and confidential.
 Your personal identifying information will not be disclosed to the donor registries or transplant centers.
-Also, your personal identifying information will not be disclosed for any purposes other than those identified in this consent form without your further consent.
 If you are selected as a potential matching donor for a searching patient, your personal identifying information and contact information will be used in attempting to locate you.
+We will only use your data in accordance with your consent, or as strictly mandated by law or good clinical practice.
+We will never sell you data.

 9. QUESTIONS OR CONCERNS